quantmind/dynts/README.rst

 	>>> from dynts import timeseries
 	>>> ts = timeseries('test')
 	>>> ts.type
-	'zoo'
+	'numpy'
 	>>> ts.name
 	'test'
 	>>> ts
-	TimeSeries:zoo:test
+	TimeSeries:numpy:test
 	>>> str(ts)
 	'test'

 DSL
 =======
-At the core of the library there is a Domain-Specific-Language (DSL_) dedicated to timeserie analysis and manipulation.
-DynTS makes timeserie manipulation easy and fun.
+The package comes with a Domain-Specific-Language (DSL_) dedicated to timeserie analysis and manipulation.
 This is a simple multiplication::

 	>>> import dynts